blockchainamm/minor_pentatonic_scale_synth/README.md

 D5   : 587.3295
 E5   : 659.2551

-The frequencies in Hz of notes in the E4 minor blues scale in descending order E5   : 659.2551
+The frequencies in Hz of notes with E4 as root note minor blues scale in descending order E5   : 659.2551
 D5   : 587.3295
 B4   : 493.8833